lhsradek/platypus-prometheus/readme.md

 User **1001** will write to the directories **./data/prometheus** and **./data/grafana**  so it needs rights to those directories.

 We monitor httpd, nginx, postgres, prometheus, tomcat and wildfly.
-Apache Httpd seems to be the slowest.
-It's a surprise to me and platypus that it's slower than postgres.

 See:
 * [prometheus](https://github.com/lhsradek/platypus-prometheus/blob/main/png/prometheus.png)